moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

 We will use this as an example to see how to create a visitor on this external AST.
 Here "external" means it was created by an external tool and we don't have control on the structure of the AST.
-If we want to create a Famix-Perl model from a Tree-Sitter AST, we will need to convert the nodes in the AST into Famix entities.
+If we want to create a Famix-Perl model from a Tree-Sitter AST, we will need to convert the nodes in the Tree-Sitter AST into Famix entities.

-So we will use a simple Perl program as example:
+We will use a simple Perl program as example:
 ```perl
 package Person;
 sub new {